Brett MacDonald

 Kim McCreanor

-SMART Recovery International Executive officer
+SMART Recovery International Executive Officer

 Kim is an experienced Executive Manager with significant leadership and management capabilities developed over three decades of working in the community service sector.
 She has worked in some of the most remote areas of Australia as the CEO of AMRRIC in the Northern Territory, and as EO of KIFSA in the Kimberley Region of Western Australia.
 Prior to joining SMART Recovery International Kim completed a 12 month assignment with the Australian Volunteers for International Development program in Indonesia.
 Kim holds an Advanced Diploma Community Sector Management, Graduate Certificate of Management, Graduate Diploma Public Health and is working towards completing her Master of Public Health.